Finland93/Stock-Analysis-Platform/README.md

 # TrendTonic - Stock analysis using Alpha Vantage API
 **DISCLAIMER:** This project is "work in progress" and its not 100% working platform, you need to make some editing if you want to use this platform.
-Do you want to see this platform in action?
-You can find this here: https://trend-tonic.com

 This project also included: FAQ with schemas on frontpage, image swap from PNG/JPG files to webP files